hauptem/F5-Multisite-Dashboard/README.md

 Dashboard virtual servers and iRules must reside in the `/Common` partition.

-**Dashboard v1.x is not multi-partition compatible.** v1.x and v2.0 components cannot be mixed; all components must be upgraded together.

 ### TMOS Version Compatibility
 - TMOS 17.x+ series (all versions)
 - TMOS 21.x+ series (all versions)